KatieRyb/ENGL396_Docs_StarsAlign/coverpage.md

 <!-- _coverpage.md -->

-# ENGL 396 <small>Beta</small>
+# Stars Align Game <small>Documentation</small>

-> Software Documentation Rocks
+> Enter a world of stars and puzzles

-- Clear and concise
+- Learn what the game is about.
-- Well organized
+- Discover how to build the game.
-- Useful titles and opening text
+- FAQ for players.

 [Canvas](https://canvas.uw.edu/courses/1805373)
 [Get Started](#home-page)